Objects as Extreme Points: Related Work

 \subsection{Localization and Classification Spatial Misalignment}

 Localization is a position-sensitive task, whereas classification is not because of its translation and scale invariance properties; that is, the position or scale change of features does not affect the classification results.
 Therefore, a spatial misalignment exists between them.
 TSD \cite{song2020revisiting} proves that localization is boundary-sensitive, whereas classification is salient-area-sensitive.
-IoU-net utilizes an extra branch to predict the $IoU$ between the detection results and ground-truth bboxes, and takes it as the ranking keyword in NMS.
-In contrast to IoU-net, first, EPP-Net is an anchor-free one-stage detector.
-Second, EPP-Net predicts $EIoU$ instead of $IoU$ as the localization confidence, which is tailored for this unique regression task.
-Finally, the localization confidence is combined with classification confidence, not just the localization confidence, to filter the detection results.
+IoU-net \cite{jiang2018acquisition} utilizes an extra subnet to predict the $IoU$ between the detection results and ground-truth bboxes, and takes it as the ranking keyword in NMS.
+In contrast to IoU-net, first, IoU-Net is a two-stage, anchor-based detector while ours is a one-stage, and anchor-free detector.
+Second, The predicted $IoU$ in IoU-Net is class-aware, while our $EIoU$ predictor is unrelated to classes and the IoU-guided NMS is not used.
+Finally, our localization predictor is very light because it is only a branch of the regression subnet, while IoU-net requires a new head that is parallel with the classification and regression heads.